Goose Finance (EGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Goose Finance Historical Price

-According to the latest data gathered on Goose Finance live price page, the current price of Goose Finance is 0.00898044USD.
-The circulating supply of Goose Finance(EGG) is 28.36M EGG , giving it a market capitalization of $254.64K.
+According to the latest data gathered on Goose Finance live price page, the current price of Goose Finance is 0.00851639USD.
+The circulating supply of Goose Finance(EGG) is 28.36M EGG , giving it a market capitalization of $241.49K.

 The Goose Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EGG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.